derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Image Gallery** - Create an image abstract class and then a class that inherits from it for each image type.
+**7) Image Gallery** - Create an image abstract class and then a class that inherits from it for each image type.
 Put them in a program which displays them in a gallery style format for viewing.
   - [ ] Go
   - [ ] Java
   - [ ] Rust